pyk595/tp/docs/DeveloperGuide.md

   Returns a `Description` object containing the String with the description being "First Interaction".

 * `isValidDescription(String test)` <br>
   Checks if the parsed String is a valid input.
-Returns true if the input String is alphanumeric and does not exceed 280 characters, otherwise false.
+Returns true if the input String is not blank and does not exceed 280 characters, otherwise false.

 #### Design Consideration